Sunday, 28 December 2014

 Directed by Frank Orsatti

-Frustratingly padded with stock footage of car racing (reflecting the memories of the hire car employee, whose life has taken a turn for the mundane), Fast Lane is essentially a road movie contained within 46 minutes.
+Frustratingly padded with stock footage of car racing (reflecting the memories of the hire car employee, whose life has taken a turn for the mundane), Fast Lane is essentially a road movie contained within 48 minutes.
 It plods along at the opposite pace suggested by the title, appearing to be heading towards disaster.
-The story is enhanced by the complicating arrival of a failed waitress and things finally pick up as the various threads entwine for an exciting escape for what must be a bewildered David as he's forced to take part in a car chase that he probably could do without.
+The story is enhanced by the complicating arrival of a failed waitress with problems of her own, and things finally pick up as the various threads entwine for an exciting escape for what must be a bewildered David as he's forced to take part in a car chase that he probably could do without.

 Number of Fists: ***